 Net cash from financing activities.
 Net cash from financing activities was \$0.705 million and \$0.976 million for Fiscal 2014 and Fiscal 2013, respectively.
 The majority of net cash provided by financing activities during Fiscal 2014 and Fiscal 2013 was from the proceeds of notes issued.
 Net cash from financing activities was \$210.8 million and \$0.418 million for the six months ended September 30, 2014 and 2013, respectively.
-The majority of net cash provided by financing activities during the six months ended September 30, 2014 resulted from the proceeds of the offering.
+The majority of net cash provided by financing the six months ended September 30, 2014 resulted from the proceeds of the offering.

 Proceeds from the Private Placement.
 On June 10, 2014, we completed a private placement in which we sold 10,925,000 shares of common stock at a purchase price of \$20.00 per share to certain of the selling stockholders identified in this prospectus in reliance on exemptions from registration under the Securities Act.
 The net proceeds from the private placement were approximately \$202.0 million.
 We used \$90 million of the net proceeds from the private placement, plus \$10 million in shares of our common stock, to acquire the Spectrum Assets from Sprint.
 In connection with the Spectrum Closing, PDV Spectrum Holding Company, LLC, our subsidiary, entered into an agreement with Motorola in which it agreed to lease a portion of the FCC licenses we acquired from Sprint in exchange for an upfront, fully-paid leasing fee of \$7.5 million and a \$10 million investment in the Class B Units of PDV Spectrum Holding Company, LLC.
 Motorola has the right at any time to convert its 500,000 Class B Units into 500,000 shares of our common stock, representing a conversion price of \$20.00 per share.
 We also have the right to force Motorola's conversion into shares of our common stock on the occurrence of certain corporate events or at our election after September 15, 2016.
-Motorola is not be entitled to any profits or distributions from the operations of our whollyowned subsidiary.
+Motorola is not be entitled to any assets, profits or distributions from the operations of our wholly-owned subsidiary.
+The Class B Units have no redemption or call provisions and can only be converted into shares of the Company.